Across The Top Of Lake Superior

 On To White River

 The next day, we were back on the road, heading inland, away from Lake Superior.
 For this leg of the trip, we were treated to endless miles of trees, rock and muskeg – typical Northern Ontario scenery.
 This may also be why the Lake Superior route was not better known for its scenic beauty.
-About 30% of the way was not along the picturesque shoreline but rather inland, through forests, rocks and bogs that were decidedly unpicturesque.
+About 30% of the trip was not along the picturesque shoreline but rather inland, through forests, rocks and bogs that were decidedly unpicturesque.
 I wonder which areas travellers remembered most?

 Wawa and It’s Goose

 The name “Wawa” may sound familiar because it’s the home of the famous Wawa Goose.
 The huge goose statue plus several other interesting displays were located on the grounds of the local tourist bureau.
 Situated at the junction of Highway 17 and Highway 101, this visitor’s center was one of the nicest I’d seen on our trip.
-It was a large and airy log structure staffed by friendly, knowledgeable folks and filled with all sorts of information on local events and activities.
+The large and airy log structure was staffed by friendly, knowledgeable folks and filled with all sorts of information on local events and activities.
 Also available was a wide variety of locally made products and wares.

 About a kilometer or two north on Highway 101 was the actual town of Wawa, situated on the shores of Wawa Lake.
 At the north end of town was a wonderful little park on the water’s edge.
 With picnic tables, public washrooms and a nearby beach, it was the perfect place for a picnic lunch, had we thought to pack one.
 Instead, we treated ourselves to a noon meal at Mona’s Kitchen, just a few blocks south of the park on the main street.
 More a food stand then restaurant, this eatery had them standing in line and for good reason.
 The prices were very reasonable, the food was fresh and delicious and the portions were huge.
 I made the mistake of ordering a large poutine, thinking that I was hungry.
 I couldn’t finish half of it.
 Nevertheless, the experience was positively idyllic; sitting out on the patio, under the warm summer sun, enjoying great food and watching the world (or in this case, the world of Wawa) go by.
 Life was good.

-A few kilometers past Wawa, we rejoined Lake Superior at Lake Superior Provincial Park.
+A few kilometers past Wawa, we rejoined Lake Superior’s shore at Lake Superior Provincial Park.
 This park boasted many attractions but, was best known for the Agawa Rock Pictographs.
 These drawings on a sheer rock face along the edge of Lake Superior were created by generations of Ojibwe people.
 The fact that the pictographs were still visible given the damage caused by sun, wind and wave action was amazing.

 Reaching the pictographs was no small feat.
 The description from the park web site explained it best.